hbarry89/HTML-Email/README.md

 ## :pencil: Description

-- An HTML Email created from scratch using with HTML and CSS for email development and digital marketing purposes.
+- An HTML Email created from scratch using HTML and CSS for email development and digital marketing purposes.
 - CSS is created inline within HTML due to the nature of email development.
 - Testing with Email on Acid (TBD).